Best Tent Brands of 2023 | Outdoor ...

 What we like: Open interior and massive vestibule at a good value.

-What we don&#;t: Time-consuming to set up, partial-coverage rainfly, and mesh door is draft-prone.
+What we don’t: Time-consuming setup, partial-coverage rainfly, and draft-prone mesh door.

 A Close Second (With a Simpler Setup Process)